UW-La Crosse men's basketball: Dernbach named head coach at UW-Stevens Point

 The Eagles went 19-7 this past season, having their season ended in the WIAC semifinals with a 72-68 loss to eventual national semifinalist UW-Whitewater.

-What made the decision more difficult for Dernbach wasn’t just leaving UWL, but leaving them for a WIAC rival.
-Dernbach acknowledged the difficulty he had in leaving a program where he said he felt supported during the program’s strongest five-year period in history.
+What made the decision more difficult for Dernbach wasn’t just leaving UW-L, but leaving the team for a WIAC rival.
+Dernbach acknowledged the difficulty he had in leaving a place where he said he felt supported during the strongest five-year period in the program's history.

 “It’s nothing but fondness for this area, the administration, a thankfulness to the players and gratitude to those who support this program and me running that program in my vision.
-I felt supported at La Crosse, the biggest difference now is the supporters I have at Stevens Points are going to be ones I call Mom and Dad and that our kids call Grandma and Grandpa.”
+I felt supported at La Crosse.
+The biggest difference now is the supporters I have at Stevens Point are going to be ones I call mom and dad and that our kids call grandma and grandpa.”

-Dernbach will be introduced as UW-Stevens Point’s new coach at 11 a.m.
+Dernbach was scheduled to be introduced as UW-Stevens Point’s new coach at 11 a.m.
 Friday.

 James Krause can be reached by email at James.KrauseJr@lee.net or on Twitter @jkrausepro.